Press "Enter" to skip to content

 Just in time for the 1980 presidential election, the Moral Majority had convinced conservative Christians of all denominations to work together to bring home a win for the religious right.

-Divine Terminology
+Divine terminology

 The amount of religious terminology used by U.S. Presidents remained steady for the majority of the country’s history.
 It wasn’t until the 1980’s with Ronald Reagan’s presidency that references to God sharply increased.
 It is no surprise when one considers that the Moral Majority helped Reagan get elected through their efforts to unite conservative Christians.
 Despite Reagan not being much of a churchgoer himself, he assured the evangelicals he would fight for their values.